codercampos/AnimationNavigationPage/README.md

 ##Changes
 **New in 1.5.5**

 - Added methods that to be called when the page starts and finishes the animation.

-If you use control with AnimationPage - override methods "OnAnimationStarted" and "OnAnimationFinished".

-If you use control with «IAnimationPage» looks at this sample:

-    public class SamplePage : ContentPage, IAnimationPage
-    {
-            public void OnAnimationStarted (bool isPopAnimation)
-            {
-            // put your code here
-            }

-            public void OnAnimationFinished (bool isPopAnimation)
-            {
-            // put your code here
-            }
-    }

 **New in 1.5.3**